subordinarycode/Diffie-Hellman-Key-exchange/README.md

 This is a proof of concept implementation of the Diffie-Hellman key exchange protocol in Python.
 It is not meant to be used for actual encryption purposes, but rather to demonstrate how the protocol works.

-# Usage

-To use this implementation, simply run the diffie-hellman.py file in a Python environment.
-The script will generate two pairs of public and private keys, one for Bob and one for Charley, and will then use these keys to perform the key exchange.
-If the key exchange is successful, the script will output the shared session key that can be used for encryption.

 # Implementation Details